llali/generator-azuredatastudio/README.md

 * Template out a rough `package.json` using your answers from the provided prompts
 * Import any assets required for your extension e.g. tmBundles or the VS Code Library
 * For Extensions: Set-up `launch.json` for running your extension and attaching to a process
+* Document how to get started in a `vsc-extension-quickstart.md` file

 ## History